 Check your email for your copy of "How to Design the Perfect Spray Booth"

 When using a spray booth or establishing a fire safety plan, operators need to keep applicable regulations in mind.
 There are currently two main sources of regulatory oversight when it comes to spray and finish booths: the NFPA and OSHA.

 The National Fire Protection Association (NFPA) has a limited, yet noteworthy, regulatory impact on spray booths.
 The standards described in NFPA 33 are only relevant to operations that use flammable or combustible material.
-These standards encourage workplace safety by establishing minimum ventilation, spacing and fire suppression requirements.
+These standards encourage workplace safety by establishing minimum ventilation, spacing, and fire suppression requirements.

 The Occupational Safety and Health Administration (OSHA) is the primary regulatory body that oversees various aspects of spray booth operations.
-Since the agency focuses on preserving employee health, fire risk management is one of the many issues addressed in their standards.
+Since the agency focuses on preserving employee health, fire risk management is one of the many issues addressed in its standards.
 Among other standards for booth operators, OSHA requires that employees have appropriate personal safety equipment and safety training to help prevent unnecessary injury.